 There you have it.
 Assuming you have an ordinary heroin addiction, you can expect it to take at least one week to detox.
 Again, we would advise you to seek help with the process to help you minimize the risk.

 We hope this information is useful.
 We also hope it motivates you to give us a call at 424-499-2603.
-Once you call us, we’ll take some time to tell you about our facility and answer your questions.
+Once you call us, we’ll take some time to tell you about our treatment center and answer your questions.
 At the end of the day, we will extend our hand out to help you arrest your addiction.
 It’s the best option you have if you want to reclaim a meaningful life.